ben-purcell/SSLTerminate/README.md

 1. Deals with http-01 challenges only, so **no wildcard certs**
 2. Storage is file only for now
-3. Url's must be configured using a mechanism that sets the ASPNETCORE_URLS urls
+3. Url's/Ports that the app is served on must be configured using a mechanism that sets the ASPNETCORE_URLS urls
 4. To deal with http-01 challenges, the app MUST be open on port 80.
 SSL traffic will still need the https port open.

 ## Example